IEEFA report describing Indian fertilzer situation:

 India heavy reliance on imported liquified natural gas (LNG) as a fertilizer feedstock exposes the nation’s balance sheet to ongoing global gas price hikes, increasing the government’s fertilizer subsidy bill, according to a new report by the Institute for Energy Economics and Financial Analysis (IEEFA).

-By shifting away from expensive LNG imports for fertilizer production and using domestic supplies instead, India could reduce its vulnerability to high and volatile global
+By shifting away from expensive LNG imports for fertilizer production and using domestic supplies instead, India could reduce its vulnerability to high and volatile global gas prices and ease the subsidy burden, the report says.

 Key points from the report are: